herebythere/baseboard/README.md

 - paddings
 - margins
+- borders
 - text-alignments
-- borders

 Baseboard is built with the following contraints:

-- styling input elements across browsers is not (currently) possible
-- deprecated elements are not inlcuded
+- deprecated elements are not considered
-- typography is assumed to be covered in a "theme"
+- typography is styled in a later theme
-- firefox, webkit, and chromium browsers are considered
+- input elements cannot be styled consistently across browsers through CSS alone (Aug 2023)

 ## How to use

-Keeping it simple <3

 Copy `./v0.1/baseboard.css` into a project.